yumoL/walkingAMaze/documentation/Project_specification.md

 The algorithms to be used are BFS, A* , Dijkstra and randomized Prim.

 ### Program input and use of them
-When drawing a new maze, the program will get the size of the maze (how many lines and how many columns does the maze have) as inputs, then the program will draw a new maze with given information automatically.
+When generating a new maze, the program will get the size of the maze (how many lines and how many columns does the maze have) as inputs, then the program will generate a new maze with given information automatically.
 After the maze being gennerated, the user can use different algorithms mentioned before to find the shortest path in the maze.

 ### Time and space complexity
 | Algorithms     | Time complexity | Space complexity|